 Industries & Professions /

 As increasingly complex technology continues to impact the agricultural industry, farms are becoming larger.
 Most contemporary farms are thousands of acres in size and include massive animal and plant production operations.
 Subsistence farms, which produce only enough to support the farmer's family, are becoming increasingly rare.
-Approximately 1.2 million farmers, ranchers, and other agricultural are employed in the United States.
+The U.S. Department of Labor's Occupational Outlook Handbook reports that approximately 930,600 farmers, ranchers, and other agricultural managers are employed in the United States.